-The method above can only be applied to regions where the ocean floor is still pre-5 served today, leaving large gaps where oceanic crust has subducted since the reconstruction time (e.g. the western and southeastern Pacific Ocean).
-An estimated palaeoage grid was already translated into a rastered georeferenced bathymetry dataset by Müller et al. (2008a).
-This grid is, however, provided in a hotspot reference frame and thus needs to be converted to the palaeomagnetic reference frame used here in the scope of climate modelling (Hinsbergen et al., 2015).
+The Müller et al. (2008a) grids are provided in a hotspot reference frame and thus need to be converted to the palaeomagnetic reference frame used here in the scope of climate modelling (Moreau et al., 2007; van Hinsbergen et al., 2015).
 We applied this conversion by fixing the entire bathymetry grid to Africa which is the central pole in both of the reconstruction frameworks.
 First, the movement of Africa in the past 38 Ma is reversed by using an adapted version of the Seton et al. (2012) rotation file such that it moves back to its present position starting from where it was at 38 Ma instead of the opposite.
 The bathymetry map (defined at 38 Ma) is then shifted to the configuration it would have at the present day, disregarding the individual plate movements relative to Africa.
 Finally, the same is done using the (unaltered) rotation file of the (Torsvik et al., 2008) palaeomagnetic framework, moving the bathymetry grid back to its configuration at 38 Ma as if it were made using this reconstruction model.
 After doing so, the adapted Müller et al. (2008a) depth grid fits within the continental margins of the plate-tectonic reconstruction.
-In addition to the deep ocean, shallow basins and plateaus are adjusted to their present-day depth at the according 38 Ma positions, using the same plate movements of which the resulting boundary masks are shown in Fig. 1.
-Finally, all of the defined continental shelves are put to a fixed depth (200 m is taken here, values between 50 and 500 m are found in literature) as they mark the outer margins of continental crust, which are quite robust over time.
-It is important to consider here that the shape and depth of continental shelves may be subject to change, depending on the considered
+Differences between the rotational frameworks used may lead to discrepancies in the reconstruction, but since oceanic plateaus and ridges are treated separately in our approach this does not result in any problems over at least the Cenozoic.
+For earlier periods, more specific adjustments may be necessary to cope with possible inconsistencies.
+In addition to the deep ocean, shallow basins and plateaus are adjusted to their present-day depth at the according 38Ma positions, using the same plate movements of which the resulting boundary masks are shown in Fig. 1.
+Finally, all of the defined continental shelves are put to a fixed depth (200 m is taken here, values between 50 and 500 m are found in literature) as they mark the outer margins of continental crust, that are assumed to be fairly robust over time.
+It is important to consider here that the shape and depth of continental shelves may be subject to change, depending on the considered time frame (Sømme et al., 2009).
+Since the middle-late Eocene had a greenhouse climate, a flat and relatively shallow shelf is implemented here but this can easily be done differently for other periods.